 What color is seafoam green, including its origins, what associations and meanings does it have and can it affect your psychology in any way?
 Seafoam green, also sometimes known as mint green, is a light and somewhat pale tint of the color green.

 While it is definitely a tint of green, it also has some blue and light gray in the mixture.
 Light gray is what makes it a paler and slightly more neutral tint of green.
 The color seafoam and mint green do have different hex codes on web color charts used by web designers.

 Seafoam vs Mint

 While the color seaform is a tint of green, its associations are somewhat different.
-Lighter tints of green are found in nature, however they’re far less common.
+Lighter tints of green are found in nature, but they’re far less common.
 Lighter tints can be found in more tropical locations, for example clear water, along with lighter tints of blue.
 Some flowers strongly resemble the color, such as the green pastel rose.
-The color seafoam green is more associated with cleanliness and freshness, the sort of green that you will find in the health and medical professions, perhaps a dental surgery.
+The color seafoam green is more associated with cleanliness and freshness, the sort of green that you will find in the health and medical professions, including dental surgeries.

-This is a personality hypothesis for those that like the seafoam green color, they may use it in artistic endeavors, interior design and perhaps even wear it.
-If someone was to like it, it could suggest a desire for being clean themselves, or wanting things clean.
-This is often due to a desire for perfectionism and purity, this is often connected to obsessive compulsive traits and desires.
-They may also be sensitive to the idea of disease and viruses and general contamination.
+This is a personality hypothesis for those that like the seafoam green color.
+They may use it in artistic endeavors, interior design and perhaps even wear it.
+If someone was to like it, it could suggest a desire for to be clean themselves, or generally wanting things clean.
+This is often due to a desire for perfectionism and purity.
+This is often connected to obsessive compulsive traits and desires.
+They may also be sensitive to the idea of disease and viruses, and contamination in general.

 It may also suggest a desire for uniqueness, which comes from a unique type of mind.
 This is a mind that naturally sees and looks for patterns between things.
 They are likely to be open-minded and creative in temperament.